Skip to Main Content

 Serving Members Better by Speaking Their Language

-Treating the whole patient – not only their conditions – is a major component of delivering quality healthcare.
+Treating the whole person – not only their conditions – is a major component of delivering quality healthcare.
 Arizona Complete Health provides information and tools to help make that possible.

 Member Demographics And Our Members

-As of 2021, 26.6% of Arizona residents reported a language other than English, according to U.S. Census data.
-Arizona Complete Health identifies 15 non-English languages meeting a viable threshold among members in 2022.
-Arizona Complete Health’s threshold languages include:
+In 2023, 25.7% of Arizona residents reported speaking a language other than English at home, according to the U.S. Census Bureau.
+Arizona Complete Health identifies 29 non-English languages meeting a viable threshold among members in 2024.
+Arizona Complete Health’s threshold languages include, but not limited to:

 • Arabic